bratpeki/modern-milkytracker-guide/docs/fx.md

 Here, we'll be covering effects you will *commonly* use.
 I'll leave out some effects which are useful for very specific use-cases.

-What you should keep in mind is that some effects "play" differently on MODs, in comparison to how they would play on XMs.
-This is called playback mode and can be found by clicking on the `OPTIONS` button in the top-left section of the main UI.
-We'll keep in mind that the playback mode is always set to `Fasttracker 2.x` (that is, that you're composing in XM).
+Keep in mind that the way effects play out depends on the way MT is set up!

-We'll also assume your resampling mode (in `SETTINGS > I/O`) is set to a non-Amiga option (ex. `Linear interpolation`).
+We'll set the [playback mode](./ui.md#quick-options-window) to `Fasttracker 2.x` and the [resampling mode](./config.md#resampling) to a non-Amiga option (ex. `Linear interpolation`).

-All effects that we leave out, and specifics relating to the settings mentioned above, can be found in the `/docs/MilkyTracker.html` section of the original MT repo.
+All effects that we leave out, and specifics relating to the settings mentioned above, can be found in the `./docs/MilkyTracker.html` section of the original MT repo.
 You can find that doc **in dark mode** in my fork [here](https://github.com/bratpeki/MilkyTracker/blob/master/docs/MilkyTracker.html).

 Some things to note: